abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/exercise/readme.md

 }
 ```

-Note that we are using `parseInt()` to convert the id number which is a type of string into a number so it will be easier to match with the id number on a task in our tasks array.
+Note that we are using `parseInt()` to convert the id number which is a type of string into a number so it will be easier to match with the id number in a task in our tasks array.

 41. Back in our `<button>` we want to add our `onClick={}` event listener.